vivoutlaw/SSIAM/README.md

     >> demo()

 Note that we only train/test our code on single-GPU mode.
-Running `demo.m` will reproduce the results in our paper for `BBT-0101`.
+Running `demo.m` will reproduce the results in our paper for `BBT-0101` for both `track-level` and `frame-level` representation.